 In this article, you’ll get:

-- Two sample teacher cover letters: one for an experienced teacher and another entry-level teacher cover letter.
+- Sample teacher cover letter with experience and another entry-level teacher cover letter.

 - Step-by-step tips on how to write a cover letter for teaching jobs that will land you more school interviews.

-- A teaching cover letter template you can copy, adjust, and have ready in 15 minutes.
+- A sample cover letter for a teacher you can copy, adjust, and have ready in 15 minutes.

 Save hours of work and get a cover letter like this.
 Pick a template, fill it in.
 Quick and easy.
 Choose from 18+ cover letter templates and download your cover letter now.